Help protect yourself and your clients from potential legal issues and fines.

 - Full immediate access to the course

-- Text for accessibility best practices that you can put into a guide for your client
+- Text for accessibility best practices that you can put into a guide for your clients when delivering a website

 - A WordPress plugin to help your clients with accessibility